|Belle Isle North End, NF|

 In 1908, after roughly three years of operation, the rather slender tower was encased in reinforced concrete, with six flying buttresses providing extra stability.
 The concrete tower was painted white soon after it was finished.

 The original keeper's house was replaced in the 1950s by a double dwelling and a single dwelling.
+Cecil Wellman, who served from 1957 to 1964 as one of the last head keepers of the light, was killed in an accident on Belle Isle in 1964.
 The light had been electrified by 1966, and an electronic fog horn was installed in 1972.

 Three keepers were stationed at Belle Isle North End in the early years, but after electricity arrived, one of the keeper positions was eliminated.
 The station was de-staffed sometime before 2005.